Open Now — 24/7 Plumbing

 How do I adjust the float ball to stop my toilet from running?

 You can adjust the float ball by bending the float arm down slightly.
 This will lower the water level in the toilet tank and reduce water pressure on the toilet flapper.
-Make small adjustments and test to find the right float height to stop the running water.
+Make minor adjustments and test to find the right float height to stop the running water.

 Why does my toilet have a slow leak into the bowl?